Spatio-temporal model via Locally Adaptive Regression Splines: Experiments

 where $q_1=\left(\frac{1}{4} \mathbf{1}_{\lfloor d / 2\rfloor}^T, \frac{1}{2} \mathbf{1}_{d-\lfloor d / 2\rfloor}^T\right)^T, q_2=\left(\frac{1}{2} \mathbf{1}_{\lfloor d / 2\rfloor}^T, \frac{1}{4} \mathbf{1}_{d-\lfloor d / 2\rfloor}^T\right)^T, q_3=\left(\frac{3}{4} \mathbf{1}_{\lfloor d / 2\rfloor}^T, \frac{1}{2} \mathbf{1}_{d-\lfloor d / 2\rfloor}^T\right)^T$ and $q_4=\left(\frac{1}{2} \mathbf{1}_{\lfloor d / 2\rfloor}^T, \frac{3}{4} \mathbf{1}_{d-\lfloor d / 2\rfloor}^T\right)^T$.

 Figures \ref{fig:S5S6}--\ref{fig:S4-d>2-1} provide a visualization of the performance best performing methods in each scenario, while more comprehensive results can be found in Section \ref{ExtraSim}.
 Remarkably, $K$-NN-FL outperforms all other competitors.
-It is worth noting that in all scenarios, the MSE of all competitors demonstrated a diminishing behavior in relation to the sample size.
-However, in Section \ref{ExtraSimD}, where spatial noise, measurement error, and probability of the mixture is varied, $K$-NN-FL is the only method that maintains this behavior.
+It is worth noting that across all scenarios, the MSE for each competitor method decreases as the sample size increases.
+However, in Section \ref{ExtraSimD}, where spatial noise, measurement error, and probability of the mixture are varied, $K$-NN-FL is the only method that maintains this behavior.